bhmj/jsonslice/README.md

 ## Getting started

-JsonSlice is a Go json library, which aims to enable fast jsonpath sub-object cut.
+JsonSlice is a Go json library which allows to execute fast jsonpath queries without unmarshalling the whole data.

 ## Spec